Gwen Meredith

-Gwenyth Valmai Meredith OBE (18 November 1907 – 3 October 2006), also known by her married name Gwen Harrison, was an Australian writer, dramatist and playwright, and radio writer.
-She is best known for her radio serials The Lawsons (1944–1949) and the longer-running Blue Hills (1949–1976).
+Gwenyth Valmai Meredith OBE (18 November 1907 – 3 October 2006), also known by her married name Gwen Harrison, was an Australian radio entrepreneur and scriptwriter, dramatist and playwright, and novelist.
+She is best known for her creating and writing the radio serials The Lawsons (1944–1949) and the longer-running Blue Hills (1949–1976).

 Life

 Meredith was born in Orange, New South Wales to George and Florence Meredith, and was their only child.
-She was educated in Sydney, first at Sydney Girls High School then the University of Sydney from which she graduated with a Bachelor of Arts in 1929.
+She attended Sydney Girls High School then went to the University of Sydney graduating with a Bachelor of Arts in 1929.
 Her father believed that, with the Great Depression, there were too many people needing jobs and that she should stay at home.
 She therefore managed the housekeeping and from 1932 to 1939, owned and operated a bookshop.

 Meredith married Sydney engineer, Ainsworth Harrison, on 24 December 1938.
 He proved to be "a devoted and supportive husband" and travelled around Australia with her as she researched her serials.
 They also travelled overseas several times.
 In an interview, she told Arrow that, with the support of her father and then her husband, she never had to make a living from her writing, though believed she could have if she had needed to.